KippAD/easy-outdoor-co/README.md

 - **Stock Anayltics** - A future feature would be an interface that informs the admin on sales so that they can make decisions on how much stock to order, or which items are the most popular and which are not performing as well.

 - **Wishlist** - A feature that was intended to be included in this iteration of development was a product wishlist.
 This would allow users to make a list of products that they can return to later on if they wish to buy them.
-Unfortunately this feature did not make it in due to time constraints, but would be a useful thing to add in future.
+Unfortunately this feature did not make it in due to time constraints, however it would be a useful thing to add in future.

 - **Stock Notification** - Another intended feature was an email sent to the user of when stock comes back into the store of a specific item.
 The user would be able to opt in to this from the product detail.
 This feature was not added as others were prioritized to meet the deadline.

-## **Future**
-Here are some future features that were outside of the project scope on the current iteration of development, but could be included to improve the user experience and site in general.

-- **Form Submission Email:** User receives an email when an account is created or when a booking is made.
-- **Waiting List:** Users will have the option to join a waiting list for full events and receive an email if there is availability.
-- **Prefilled Booking Form:** Booking form is prefilled with the event and can be replaced with a select form if the user chooses.
-- **Repeating/Self Deleting Event:** Events can be set to repeating so that they automatically appear on the schedule each week, and events in the past self-delete.
-- **Messaging In Browser:** User and admin can message within the website from the account and admin panels respectively.
-- **Menu:** Admin has access to CRUD functionality for a menu.
-- **Admin Interface for User:** Whilst the admin can see users in the admin panel, it redirects the admin to the default django admin dashboard, so CRUD functionality for the user within the custom UI would provide a better experience for the site owner.

 ## **Testing**